 Now, I have to find a new job.
-I updated my CV & submitted in different portals online.
+I updated my CV & submitted it to different portals online.

-I may have attended a minimum of fifteen interviews and was selected in a few and got some rejections on the spot as well.
-Soon after releasing from the previous job, I joined the right one offered.
+I may have attended a minimum of fifteen interviews and was selected in a few, and got some rejections on the spot.
+Soon after releasing from my previous job, I joined the right one offered.
 Some joining letters/emails I received later.

 Anyways, it was the time most of the professionals have gone through.